 “When you see a gruesome picture over and over again, it really doesn’t have any effect.”

-Much of Warhol’s oeuvre focuses on images that are popular among the public, and Silver Car Crash is no different.
+Much of Warhol’s oeuvre focuses on popular public images, and Silver Car Crash is no different.
 Because of the acceleration of media use in the 1960s, many violent or macabre images became just as familiar to the public as celebrities and advertisements.
 To create paintings like Silver Car Crash, Warhol appropriated images from newspapers, magazines, and news clips reporting tragedies like death and catastrophe.

 “I realized that everything I must have been doing was Death.
 It was Christmas or Labor Day– a holiday– and every time you turned on the radio they said something like ‘4 million are going to die.’”